integralfx/MemTestHelper/DDR4 OC Guide.md

     * Getting GDM disabled and CR 1 stable can be pretty difficult but if you've come this far down the rabbit hole it's worth a shot.
     * If you can get GDM disabled and CR 1 stable without touching anything then you can skip this section.
     * CR 1 becomes significantly harder to run as the frequency increases.
 Oftentimes, running CR 2 can help with achieving higher frequencies.
     * On AMD, Gear Down Mode will override Command Rate.
-For this reason, disabling Gear Down Mode in order to set CR 2 may be beneficial to overall stability.
+For this reason, disabling Gear Down Mode to set CR 2 may be beneficial to overall stability.

     1. One possibility is to set the drive strengths to 60-20-20-24 and setup times to 63-63-63.
        * Drive strengths are ClkDrvStr, AddrCmdDrvStr, CsOdtDrvStr and CkeDrvStr.